How to Effectively Plan and Execute a Data Technology Project

 You can.
 That’s why we created the Impact Blueprint.
 And we are going to show you how you can do it.

-We’ve helped over 150 nonprofits solve data problems like yours.
+We’ve helped over 150 nonprofits and associations to solve data problems like yours.
 We are happy to share the steps that we go through to find the best solution to data and reporting problems, and what the budget would be to address it.
 We love helping nonprofits get the best fit– without wasting time and money!

 THE POWERFUL IMPACT BLUEPRINT PROCESS